Post six of fourteen, in section About Awakening

 Therapeutic modality: Somatic Experiencing

-What the practices do: Visualisation exercises, meditations and energy work allows people to reclaim their embodied power while embodied practices get people out of their ideas of themselves and the world and into what is actually happening
+What the practices do: Visualisation exercises, meditations and energy work allows people to reclaim their embodied power, while embodied practices get people out of their ideas of themselves and the world and into what is actually happening

 Practice guide: Embodiment

-4. Balancing over-doing, by allowing yourselves to be with no expectations
+4. Balancing overdoing by allowing yourselves to be with no expectations

 Traditional practice: Zen